myridia/domain-translate/README.md

 ### How it Works

-The plugin injects the Google Translate JavaScript API into your WordPress website's frontend.[1]
-When a user selects a language from the provided widget or selector, the Google Translate script intercepts the page's content and dynamically translates it in the user's browser.[2]
-This process happens client-side, meaning the original content on your server remains in its primary language, and the translated version is rendered directly for the end-user.[3]
+The plugin checks your domain and if its setup for a translation it injects the Google Translate JavaScript API into your WordPress website's frontend.
+The Google Translate script intercepts the page's content and dynamically translates it in the user's browser.
+This process happens client-side, meaning the original content on your server remains in its primary language, and the translated version is rendered directly for the end-user.

 Installation

     Download the plugin (if applicable, from the WordPress plugin repository or a provided ZIP file).